nds/bio_assembly_refinement/README.md

 Given a fasta file, these modules can be used to:

 1. Filter out contigs smaller than a set length, and those completely contained within other contigs
 2. Identify contigs that can be circularised (by checking if their ends overlap).
-These contigs can then be trimmed and circularised, setting the site of the dnaA/refA/refB gene as the start
+These contigs are then trimmed and circularised (if possible), setting the site of the dnaA gene as the start
 3. Run pacbio smrtanalysis software on the new assembly to smooth out the new joins in the contigs

-Each step can be run individually, or as a collection.
 There is also a script that can be used to invoke this functionality on the command line

 Installation
 ------------